Charleston Child Custody Attorney

 No online list can fully address your specific circumstances.
 However, taking these kinds of steps can put you in a better position, whether your case is resolved through negotiation, mediation, or a contested hearing.

-How Our Team Handles Custody Cases
+How Our Team Handles Custody Cases In Charleston

 When you work with TMW Law, we start by listening.
 We want to understand your child’s routine, your history of caregiving, and what you hope your life will look like after the case is resolved.
 We then talk through the realistic options available under South Carolina law and how those options might play out in family court in the Charleston area.

-Our attorneys are prepared for both cooperative and high conflict situations.
-Some parents are able to reach parenting plans through negotiation or mediation, and we can help you evaluate proposed terms with your long term goals in mind.
+Our attorneys are prepared for both cooperative and high-conflict situations.
+Some parents are able to reach parenting plans through negotiation or mediation, and we can help you evaluate proposed terms with your long-term goals in mind.
 In other cases, settlement may not be possible.
 Our background as former prosecutors helps us prepare for contested hearings, organize evidence, and present your story to the court in a clear, structured way.

 Throughout your case, we strive to keep you informed about developments and next steps.
 We discuss upcoming hearings, what information we may need from you, and how you can prepare.
 Because we are a boutique firm, you work closely with our attorneys instead of feeling like one of many files in a large system.
 We want you to understand why certain choices are being made, not just what is happening.

 We also keep the broader impact of custody decisions in view.
 A parenting schedule must be workable for your child and for both parents.
 We consider school obligations, travel time, and any special needs your child may have.
-Our focus is on solutions that promote stability and allow your child to thrive, while protecting your relationship and your ability to participate in important decisions.
+Our focus is on solutions that promote stability and allow your child to thrive while protecting your relationship and your ability to participate in important decisions.

 To speak with our experienced Charleston child custody lawyers, call us at (843) 891-6100 or contact us online today.